 With all of their constant use, it is no surprise at how often the fingers experience an injury.
-Individuals who harm their finger will typically experience a cut, fracture, or dislocation.
+Individuals who harm their finger will typically experience a cut, fracture, or finger dislocation.
 Severe dislocations may require additional care or surgery.
 Call (713) 322-0054 to schedule a consultation at Hand Surgery Specialists of Texas today!

 What Is a Finger Dislocation?